-- Regularly researches and prepares responses and productions on behalf of leading multinational financial services firm in connection with regulatory inquiries, audits, and exams with a focus on futures and swaps products.
+- Represents leading multinational financial services firm in connection with regulatory inquiries, audits, and exams, with a focus on futures and swaps products.

-- Member of litigation team representing a limited liability company’s CEO and majority unit holder in complex commercial litigation and trial in the Delaware Court of Chancery relating to claims concerning contractual interpretation, fiduciary duties, and reformation of limited liability company agreement.
+- Member of litigation team that represented a limited liability company’s CEO and majority unit holder in complex commercial litigation in the Delaware Court of Chancery and Supreme Court, in connection with claims concerning contractual interpretation, fiduciary duties, and reformation of limited liability company agreement.

-- Assists international company prepare responses and productions in connection with U.S. Customs and Border Patrol audit of various importing activities.
+- Advised international commodities trading firm in connection with U.S. Customs and Border Patrol audit of various importing activities and compliance.

-- Representing pro bono a domestic violence survivor in uncontested divorce proceedings, successfully resolving a related lease dispute between the client and her landlord.
+- Representing a domestic violence survivor in uncontested divorce proceedings, successfully resolving a related lease dispute between the client and her landlord.

-- Secured favorable result for pro bono client seeking de novo review of U.S. citizenship naturalization application in Massachusetts federal court, as the DOJ remanded client’s case back to USCIS for reconsideration.
+- Secured favorable result for client seeking de novo review of U.S. citizenship naturalization application in Massachusetts federal court, as the DOJ remanded client’s case back to USCIS for reconsideration.

-- Obtained a favorable settlement in Kings County Family Court for pro bono client facing adverse determination in neglect proceedings.
+- Obtained a favorable settlement in Kings County Family Court for client facing adverse determination in neglect proceedings.

 - Co-author, “Piling On?
 Examining the Reality of Multi-Jurisdictional FCPA Resolutions,” The Anti-Corruption Report (July 11, 2018)